 I don’t relate this to necessarily advocate for medications (the antidote in many ways highlights a particular paradox), but use it to demonstrate how medications might be used for a particular, perhaps time-limited, purpose, rather than some magic cure-all.

 Again, my point of view is based on what I have seen in my practice.

-By the same token, some “depressions” may be better viewed as the psyches’ way of alerting the individual to take a closer look at their life—possibly an existential crisis, and this case wouldn’t call for medications, and can be “treated” through psychotherapy, or in combination with some life style changes.
-Alcohol and drug use, careless nutrition, a lack of exercise, and sometimes a lack of determination can all contribute to depressive symptoms.
-Dare I repeat, “All roads lead to Rome?”
+By the same token, some “depressions” may be better viewed as the psyches’ way of alerting the individual to take a closer look at their life.
+Never rule out the possibly an existential crisis, in which case wouldn’t call for medications, but be “treated” through psychotherapy, or in combination with some life style changes.
+Alcohol and drug use, careless nutrition, or a lack of exercise.
+Sometimes it’s a lack of determination or not having realized one’s purpose.
+Any of these can contribute to depression.